rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 }
 ```

 Following the approach suggested by Gabriel Volpe in his excellent book, [Practical FP in Scala: A hands-on approach](https://leanpub.com/pfp-scala), we use a _smart constructor_ to create an instance of the interpreter that we maintain private to the rest of the world.
 The implementation of every single function should not surprise us at this point.
-It's just the same Doobie code we've seen so far.
+It's just the same doobie code we've seen so far.

 Since the `Transactor` is something our interpreter depends on, and it's not related to any feature concerning the effect `F[_]`, we can safely pass it as an explicit parameter of the smart constructor.